UF Health Diabetes Education Program

 The University of Florida is proud to be recognized as one of 4 demonstration sites for the American Association for Diabetes Educators‘ pilot study of the effectiveness and sustainability of a flexible, 5- tier diabetes education and support team that serves minority populations and utilizes professional and lay health workers.
-This project addresses the challenge of creating the necessary workforce to meet HHS/CDC goals for diabetes self- management education and support.
-Learn more.
+This five part course provides a comprehensive review and guide to the management of diabetes, and addresses the challenge of creating the necessary workforce to meet HHS/CDC goals for diabetes self- management education and support.

 The UF Health Diabetes Education Program helps patients take control of diabetes by teaching them to manage the disease with the latest advances in medical care and education.
 Since 1997, the program has been recognized as meeting the National Standards for Diabetes Self-Management Education by the American Diabetes Association.

 Adults can be referred to the program by their primary care physician or endocrinologist and the courses are taught by certified diabetes educators and other health care professionals.

 The program begins with an individual assessment with a certified diabetes educator (CDE).
 Then, participants attend a series of classroom sessions led by nurses, dieticians and other healthcare professionals.

 Visit 1: Assessment and Introduction to Diabetes (one hour individual appointment)